-The Project would involve the construction and operation of Gas Treatment Facilities, Mainline Pipeline, and Liquefaction Facilities.
+The Alaska LNG Project (Project) would involve the construction and operation of gas treatment, mainline (pipeline), and liquefaction facilities.
 The Alaska Gasline Development Corporation (AGDC) proposes to construct and commission the Project in two phases over about 8 years.
 Phase 1 would be completed over about 6 years and include construction related to the Liquefaction and Mainline Facilities.
 The second phase would install the remaining Project components needed for full production.

-The 806.9 mile pipeline route would start at the Gas Treatment Plant and generally follow the existing Trans Alaska Pipeline System (TAPS) crude oil pipeline and adjacent highways south to Livengood, Alaska.
+The 806.6 mile pipeline route would start at the gas treatment plant (GTP) and generally follow the existing Trans Alaska Pipeline System (TAPS) crude oil pipeline and adjacent highways south to Livengood, Alaska.
 From Livengood, the route would generally head south-southwest to Trapper Creek following the Parks and Beluga Highways, and then turns south-southeast around Viapan Lake.
 It would then cross the Cook Inlet near Shorty Creek to Boulder Point on the Kenai Peninsula.
-The permanent Mainline Facilities include eight compressor stations, one heater station, mainline valves, and permanent access roads.
+The permanent Mainline Facilities include eight compressor stations, one heater station, mainline valves (MLVs), and permanent access roads.